jennysiu/jennysBootstrapPortfolio/README.md

-# Jenny's Boostrap Portfolio Webpage
+# Jenny's Bootstrap Portfolio Webpage

-This is the README file for my personal Boostrap portfolio webpage.
-It provides information about the project, how to get to it, and any other relevant details.
+This is the README file for my personal Bootstrap portfolio webpage.
+It provides information about the project, how to get to it, and other relevant details.

 ## Table of Contents